Benny0323/BS-Diff/README.md

 ![image](https://github.com/Benny0323/BS/blob/main/Comparison.png)

 ## Clinical evaluation
 The results below demonstrated that our soft-tissues can **clearly preserve the visibility of pulmonary vessels and central airways and greatly suppress bones**, which can significantly improve the clinician’s performance in finding lung lesions.
-Each aspect has a maximum score of 3.
+Each criterion has a maximum score of 3.
 <table>
 <thead>
   <tr>